Penrose-Rindler equation and horizon thermodynamics of stationary black holes: Acknowledgments

 \section{Acknowledgments}

 DFS appreciates valuable discussions with Martina Adamo.
 DFS is partially supported by the Grant No. PID2023-148373NB-I00 funded by MCIN/AEI/10.13039/501100011033/FEDER, UE, by the Q-CAYLE Project funded by the Regional Government of Castilla y León (Junta de Castilla y León), and by the Ministry of Science and Innovation (MCIN) through the European Union funds NextGenerationEU (PRTR C17.I1).
-AG acknowledges Fundación Humanismo y Ciencia for financial support.
 PB and JAM acknowledge financial support from the Generalitat Valenciana through PROMETEO PROJECT CIPROM/2022/13.